-A list of international destinations where patients travel to obtain a wide array of procedures is growing, and they range from low to high risk according to possible complications or other negative outcomes.
-Hence it is vital to speak openly with the international physician about potential complications and how to minimize them prior to any medical procedure.
+These destinations range from low to high risk, according to their possible complications or other negative outcomes.
+Therefore, it is vital to speak openly with the international physician about potential complications and how to minimize them prior to any medical procedure.

 Diverse standards with regards to hospitals and physicians can be a problem, as each country usually has its own licensing and certification protocols.
 Increased familiarity with destination country protocols is necessary, and all potential risks should be taken into account before making a final decision to travel abroad.